Seven Ways to Compute the Relative Value of a U.S. Dollar Amount - 1774 to Present

 The "real" price of gasoline: Gasoline cost 27 cents a gallon in 1949 compared to around $2.35 today.* How has the relative cost of buying gas changed over the last 63 years?
 Presented here are two tables computing the annual "real" cost using our seven indicators, one in 2016 dollars, and the other in 1949 dollars.
 While the two tables show the same trends, they do give a different perspective.

-Using the 2012 table and the CPI and the GDP deflator, we see that gasoline was quite expensive in 1980 and 1981 and it was the cheapest in 1998 and 1999.
+Using the 2016 table and the CPI and the GDP deflator, we see that gasoline was quite expensive in 2012 and it was the cheapest in 1998.
 Today, the real price using these two measures is higher than the decade ofthe 1990s.

 By looking at the share of the Consumer Bundle and GDP per capita, the story is a bit different.
-In 1981, a gallon of gas took as much out of what the average consumer spent as $3.90 did in 2011.
-And as a share of GDP per capita, gas was even more expensive in those earlier days as it was over $5.02 in 1980 and more expensive in the earlier years.
-Both wage indexes show the prices then and now are similar.
+In 1981, a gallon of gas took as much out of what the average consumer spent as $4.64 did in 2016.
+And as a share of GDP per capita, gas was even more expensive in those earlier days as it was over $5.57 in 1980 and as much as $8.48 in 1949.